2023 Impact Report

 Market Match Distributed

-Through partnerships with County WIC and the Area Agency on Aging, AIM enables WIC families and seniors to purchase fresh produce using seasonal vouchers.
-Seniors also receive “Bonus Bucks” to further encourage buying local fruits and vegetables.
+Through partnerships with County WIC and the local Area Agency on Aging, AIM enables WIC families and older adults to purchase fresh produce using seasonal vouchers.
+Older adults also receive “Bonus Bucks” to further encourage buying local fruits and vegetables.

-In 2023, AIM piloted a California Fruit and Veggie $60 program at the Grand Lake Farmers Market, testing EBT-based produce incentives.
-While the pilot highlighted interest, we identified technological challenges in applying this model efficiently at farmers markets.
+In 2023, AIM piloted a California Fruit and Veggie $60 EBT program at the Grand Lake Farmers Market, testing EBT-based produce incentives.
+While the pilot highlighted interest, we identified technological challenges in applying this model efficiently at farmers markets and reverted to traditonal market match.

 A Farmers Market on Wheels

-Stocked with seasonal fruits, vegetables, and dairy from local farmers, The Rollin’ Root marked its fifth year by focusing service on low-income senior housing and areas with limited fresh food access.
-This year, we served approximately 7,359 participants, reaching an average of 150 people weekly.
+Stocked with seasonal fruits, vegetables, and select pantry items from local farmers, The Rollin’ Root marked its sixth year by focusing service on low-income senior housing and areas with limited fresh food access.
+This year, we served approximately 7,349 participants.

 • shoppers reached on average per week at The Rollin' Root